0xflux/0xflux.github.io/implant/profiles/custom_exports.md

 ### DLL Sideloading Proxy export

+**Warning**: When using sideloading implant console output does not get captured; if you wish to execute dotnet via the `dotex` command, I recommend spawning Wyrm in a new process.
+Sideloading is great for persistence and initial access, but has some limitations for full-blown post exploitation.

 To use DLL Sideloading in the profile builder, you need to use the below format (provided as an example for version.dll):

 ```toml